Tom Dwan: Team Full Tilt

 In November 2009, Dwan became a member of Team Full Tilt and re-signed as a brand ambassador for the site on October 15, 2012.
 In December 2013, Full Tilt Poker confirmed that they and Dwan "agreed to part ways following the recent expiration of Dwan’s contract".

 High Stakes Duel III

 Tom Dwan challenged the undefeated Phil Hellmuth in round 2 of the High Stakes Duel III by Poker Go.
 Dwan ended Hellmuth's winning streak and took home $200,000.
 The pair have agreed to a third round at double the stakes to take place in Las Vegas at some point during the 2021 World Series of Poker.

+Style

+In a YouTube video commenting on hands played by Dwan at the Hustler Casino in California 2023, friend and fellow high-stakes poker player Phil Galfond described Tom Dwan as having the most thoughts per minute of any poker player he knows.
+Galfond mentioned that Dwan is factoring in bits and pieces of information at a speed and depth of thought that is "ridiculous".

+Career earnings and debts

+As of April 2025, Dwan's total live tournament winnings is approximately $7 million.

+Dwan has been embroiled in a long-running saga involving allegations of unpaid debts.
+Reports suggest that Dwan owes significant sums of money to various individuals, with some estimates placing his total debt at around $30 million; this figure includes debts to poker players such as Daniel "Jungleman" Cates, Peter Jetten, and Haralabos Voulgaris, as well as rumored connections to high-stakes games in Macau and alleged dealings with the Chinese Triads.